rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 RsyncUI is *digitally signed* and *notarized* by Apple, ensuring its security and preventing malicious code and tampering.

+{{< alert color=“warning" >}}

+**Important Note:** RsyncUI is a specialized application designed exclusively for backup and secure file management.
+It operates in conjunction with the command-line tool rsync, which is responsible for the actual synchronization process.
+If you are seeking a comprehensive backup solution that can create a complete image of your drive for restoration in the event of a catastrophic event, RsyncUI is not the appropriate tool for your needs.

+{{< /alert >}}

 {{< alert color="warning" >}}

 As a safety precaution, the --delete parameter is *not* set as a default parameter when adding new tasks.
 To ensure that the source and destination are in complete synchronization, the --delete parameter must be *enabled*.
 If you are new to `rsync`, I strongly recommend reading the *"Important"*  and *"Limitations"* sections as a minimum.

-{{< /alert >}}

-{{< alert >}}

-A note about the Schedule function: the schedule is implemented by using the Timer library.
-If your Mac goes to sleep, the schedule will NOT fire.
-If you lock your Mac, the schedule will NOT fire.
-The schedule will only fire as long as your Mac is "awake" and you are *logged* in.
-Refer to the *Limitations* section.

-The Schedule is by default a hidden feature, enable in user settings.

 {{< /alert >}}

 ### Privacy statement